icinganalysis/icinganalysis.github.io/content/Conclusions of the Icing Thermodynamics Thread.md

 The freezing fraction values agree well at higher values, but at lower values the scatter is greater than the +/-10% region shown.

 ![NASA/CR-2005-213852 Figure 3.
-Expiremental and analytical freezing fractions compared. n_a calculated with length d using equation (16) for Nu.](images/freezing_fractions/NASA_CR_2005_213852_Figure3.png)
+Experimental and analytical freezing fractions compared. n_a calculated with length d using equation (16) for Nu.](images%2FNASA-CR-2005-213852%2FFigure%203.png)

 I view this as validation of Uwe von Glahn's assertion that **"The collection of ice by the cylinders is similar to the collection of ice by airplane components"** [^4] from 1955,